ENCODE-DCC/pyencoded-tools/README.md

 use the '--all' command to select all the available assays for display the output file can be renamed using the '--outfile' option the '--allaudits' command will also list the "WARNING" and "DCC ACTION" audits

+### ENCODE_publication.py

+Takes in a VERY specific file format to use for updating the publications Also can update the existing publications using the pubmed database

+An EMAIL is required to run this script
+This is for the Entrez database

+This is a dryrun default script
+This script requires the BioPython module

+Options:

+    ./ENCODE_publications.py --consortium Consortium_file.txt

+This takes the consortium file

+    ./ENCODE_publications.py --community Community_file.txt

+This takes the community file

+    ./ENCODE_publications.py --updateonly list.txt

+Takes file with single column of publication UUIDs, checks against PubMed to ensure data is correct and will update if needed

+### ENCODE_read_lengths.py

+This script opens a fastq and calculates the read length, it can also print the header line of the fastq currently unable to parse header for information such as machine name

+    ./ENCODE_read_lengths.py --infile file.txt
+    ./ENCODE_read_lengths.py --infile ENCFF000AAA
+    ./ENCODE_read_lengths.py --infile ENCFF000AAA,ENCFF000AAB,ENCFF000AAC

+Takes either a list of the file accessions, a single accession,     or comma separated list of accessions

+    ./ENCODE_read_lengths.py --query "/search/?type=File"

+Takes a query from which to get the list of files

+    ./ENCODE_read_lengths.py --header

+Prints the header line from the fastq